minnyres/docker-amule-dlp/README.md

 # docker-amule-dlp
 [aMule](https://github.com/amule-project/amule) is an eMule-like client for the eDonkey and Kademlia networks.
 This project maintains docker containers for the aMule fork [amule-dlp](https://github.com/persmule/amule-dlp), which supports dynamic leech protection (DLP).
-Only aMule daemon and web server are enabled and GUI is disabled in the container.
-To control aMule, use aMule GUI for remote connection or use your web browswer to visit the web server.
+Only aMule daemon and Web UI are enabled, while the GUI components are disabled in the container.
+To control aMule, use aMule GUI for remote connection or use your Web browswer to visit the Web UI.

 Inspired by the work of [tetreum](https://github.com/tetreum/amule-docker), [tchabaud](https://github.com/tchabaud/dockerfiles/tree/master/amule) and [ngosang](https://github.com/ngosang/docker-amule).